-As the Company's operations and services are SaaS-based and provided over the internet, it does not have any dependence on foreign operations or risks associated with foreign operations.
+As the Company's operations and services are provided over the internet, it does not have any dependence on foreign operations or risks associated with foreign operations.

 Market

 The Company is a decentralized finance company offering open finance technology that utilizes the Bitcoin Blockchain to transform outdated financial processes into a modern "trustless" and transparent financial system.